elixir-europe-training/ELIXIR-TrP-FAIR-Converge/_lesson-plans/accessible-data/topics/2-policies-and-consent.md

         ### Section 3: Open Data Commons (ODC)

+        **Instructor Transition:**&#x20;

-        **Instructor Transition:** "Now, why do we need Open Data Commons if we already have Creative Commons?"
+        "Now, why do we need Open Data Commons if we already have Creative Commons?"

         **What to explain to your class:**